Nampeyo 1 (unsigned)Dimensions:

 2.725” h X 4.643” w

-During the last few years, Rachael Sahmie has made gourd-shaped jars somewhat similar in shape to 2015-12, though I do not yet have one in this collection.
-Jake Koopee made one grooved/lobed miniature jar to demonstrate to his cousin Alton Shupla how this Santa Clara form might be made with Hopi clay (2008-04C).
-These are the only other examples of lobed Hopi pots of which I am aware.
+During the last few years Rachael Sahmie has made lobed jars somewhat similar in shape to 2015-12.
+(See jar 2016-05.)
+A photograph of Rachael holding both Nampeyo’s jar 2015-12 and her own lobed jar is shown on the website.
+Jake Koopee made one grooved (but not lobed) minature jar to demonstrate to his cousin Alton Shupla how the Santa Clara lobed form might translate into Hopi clay (2008-04C).
+These are the only examples of lobed or ribbed Hopi jars of which I am aware.

 On the bottom of jar 2015-12 is a “From the Hopi Villages” label that was used by the Harvey Company on pottery for sale at their Hotels and gift shops in the southwest.
 Written in pencil above the label is the word “Albuquerque” and below the date “May 1917.”
 The Alvardo Hotel in Albuquerque was the largest hotel in the Harvey chain and was opened in 1902.
 Presumably jar 2015-12 was purchased in 1917 at the Indian Curio Building that shared space with the Alvarado.

 The bottom half of the jar is undecorated.
 The entire painted surface is above the midline.
 The design is symmetrical.
-From a top view, each quadrant of the design has the same design elements as the other three quadrants.
+From a top view, each quadrant of the design has the same design elements as the other three quadrants, a layout that Watson Smith termed “radial symmetry” (1971:80-81).

 Framing the round mouth of the jar is a red square.
 The rest of the design is painted black.
 Bordering this red area is a thin black line.
 Lying atop each lob is a single linear tail flanked by two outwardly-curved and pointed feather elements.
 This is a favorite design of Nampeyo.
 (See pots 1988-01, 1996-05, 2002-03 and 2013-03 in this collection.)
 Midway up each linear tail is a single line parallel with the top of the jar.
 Above this line is a hill-shaped form painted solid black.